 My greatest hope during National Hospice and Palliative Month is that every family will take the time to talk about their wishes should they become ill.
 What matters most?
 What care do I want or not want?
 And then, do your homework!
 Investigate the options available to you in your community.
 Arm yourself with the facts about hospice and palliative care so that your family is prepared and informed, before a health crisis strikes.
 This advance care planning and knowledge is a gift to yourself and your family that will bring much peace of mind.

-Stephen Goldfine, MD, DABFP, CAQGM, DABHP, is chief medical officer of Samaritan Healthcare & Hospice, a Marlton-based not-for-profit organization founded in 1980.
+Stephen Goldfine, MD, DABFP, CAQGM, DABHP, is chief medical officer of Samaritan , a Mount Laurel-based not-for-profit organization founded in 1980.